BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_3_Creating_a_Raw_Transaction_with_Named_Arguments.md

 ```
 Voila!
 You've sent out another raw transaction, but this time using named arguments for clarity and to reduce errors.

-> **WARNING:** There is a bug in Bitcoin Core 0.14: the 'inputs' argument for 'createrawtransaction' is misnamed 'transactions'.
-It should be fixed in future version of Bitcoin Core.
-If you're using 0.14, you'll need to substitute 'transactions' for 'inputs' in the above example, but otherwise it should work as written.
+> **VERSION WARNING:** There is where the bug in Bitcoin Core 0.14 shows up: the 'inputs' argument for 'createrawtransaction' is misnamed 'transactions'.
+So, if you're on Bitcoin Core 0.14.0, substitute the named argument 'inputs' with 'transactions' for this and future examples.
+Based on the current code updates, this example should work as shown when Bitcoin Core 0.14.1 is released.

 ## Summary: Creating a Raw Transaction with Named Arguments